 He could not wait for the Christians to show up.
 He had to be the relational aggressor.
 It was his decision.
 Choosing not to be proactive in the change process could only mean it was not a can’t problem, but a won’t problem.

-I appealed to Alan to get a new set of companions (1 Corinthians 15:33).
-Below is a list of friends that I suggested he surround himself with in order to be restored to God and others.
+I appealed to Biff to get a new set of companions (1 Corinthians 15:33).
+Below is a list of friends that I suggested he surround himself with so he could experience restoration to God and others.

-During our times together, Alan clearly articulated how his life had been.
+During our times together, Biff articulated how his life had been.
 He talked about all of the dysfunction, heartbreak, broken relationships, and other sadnesses that had come into his life.

 Admittedly and humbly, he owned nearly all of his problems.
 I let him talk freely and at length about his life and the poor choices he had made.
 Then I said to him, “I can predict your future.”
 (See the infographic below.)

-I told Alan that the timeline of his past would continue into his future and the things that have happened in his past will be recreated in his future if he chose to not change.
-We are what we have been and the general patterns of our lives will stay the same…unless……we choose to change.
+I told Biff that the timeline of his past would continue to his future and the things that have happened in his past will be recreated in his future if he chose not to change.
+We are what we have been, and the general patterns of our lives will stay the same…unless……we decide to change.

-The only thing that could alter Alan’s future from his past would be if he decided to repent.
-If he did that, then his future could be different from his past.
+The only thing that could alter Biff’s future from his past would be if he decided to repent.
+If he did that, his future could be different from his past.

 One of the saddest persons you’ll ever see is the person who comes to the end of his life and realizes how a slight change in a few areas could have altered the whole course of his life.
 It reminds me of Jesus making His heartfelt appeal to Jerusalem,

-There was an unspoken problem here: Alan was a Christian.
+There was an unspoken problem here: Biff was a Christian.
 At least he professed to be a Christian.
-I took that at face value, which meant his profession of Christ was juxtaposed to his lifestyle that was decidedly anti-Christ.
-Conclusion: Alan was breaking the First Commandment:
+I took that at face value, which meant when you juxtaposed his profession of Christ to his lifestyle, there was a decidedly anti-Christ quality to his life.
+Conclusion: Biff was breaking the First Commandment:

-You shall have no other gods before me…You shall not bow down to them or serve them, for I the LORD your God am a jealous God. – Exodus 20:3-5 (ESV)
+You shall have no other gods before me…You shall not bow down to them or serve them, for I the Lord your God am a jealous God. – Exodus 20:3-5

-Please understand, I’m not a fear mongering, negative person who manipulates people by evil tactics.
-I am a Christian who believes God and His Word, which means there is a way that seems right to a man, but that way is death (Proverbs 14:12).
+Please understand, I’m not a fear-mongering, cynical person who manipulates people by evil tactics.
+I am a Christian who believes God and His Word, which means there is a way that seems right to a man, but that approach is death (Proverbs 14:12).

-Alan was dragging God’s name through the mud.
-He professed to be a Christian, but he was not allowing the Gospel’s transforming power (Romans 1:16) to change him.
-He had erected a competing god that was in opposition to the true and living God.
-That was an untenable position: The LORD will not compete with other gods.
+Biff was dragging God’s name through the mud.
+He professed to be a Christian, but he was not allowing the gospel’s transforming power (Romans 1:16) to change him.
+He had erected a competing god that was in opposition to the Lord.
+That was an untenable position: The Lord will not compete with other gods.

-If our primary job is to make God’s name great, which it is (1 Corinthians 10:31), then God will help us make His name great.
-We can either cooperate with Him in this process or we can leave it up to Him to choose how His name will be made great through our lives–even if it means removing us from this world because of our persistent sinful choices.
+If our primary job is to make God’s name famous, which it is (1 Corinthians 10:31), God will help us make His name great.
+We can choose to cooperate with Him in this process, or we can leave it up to Him to decide how His name will be made great through our lives–even if it means removing us from this world because of our persistent sinful choices.

 And Samson said, “Let me die with the Philistines.”
 Then he bowed with all his strength, and the house fell upon the lords and upon all the people who were in it.
 So the dead whom he killed at his death were more than those whom he had killed during his life. – (Judges 16:30)

-Alan made his choice.
-And now, the most effective way his life can be used to make God’s name great is for the LORD to use this podcast, article, and infographics to attract caught people to Himself so they can be restored.
+Biff made his choice.
+And now, the best way his life can be used to make God’s name great is for the Lord to use this podcast, article, and infographics to attract caught people to Himself so they can experience restoration.